Average human height by country

 Below are two tables which report the average adult human height by country or geographical region.
-With regards the first table, original studies and sources should be consulted for details on methodology and the exact populations measured, surveyed, or considered.
-With regards the second table, these estimated figures for said countries and territories in 2019 and the declared sources may conflict with the findings of the first table.
+With regard to the first table, original studies and sources should be consulted for details on methodology and the exact populations measured, surveyed, or considered.
+With regard to the second table, these estimated figures for adult human height for said countries and territories in 2019 and the declared sources may conflict with the findings of the first table.

-First table: individual surveys and studies
+Individual surveys and studies

 Accuracy

 As with any statistical data, the accuracy of the findings may be challenged.
 In this case, for the following reasons: